 Today, Nacha manages the ACH network.
 It is used to transfer money between bank accounts all over the US.
 ACH is the system behind Direct Deposit, Direct Payments, and several other methods.

-In 2019, the ACH network processed 24.7 billion payments totaling over $55.8 trillion².
+In 2020, the ACH network processed 26.8 billion person to person payments totaling almost 62 trillion USD².
 Chances are you have used ACH without even realizing it!

 An ACH payment is an electronic transfer between bank accounts that is handled by the ACH network.
 This payment can be to or from a business, individual, or government account.